pivotal/blog/content/post/deploy-kubernetes-cfcr.md

     -state=${cfcr_terraform_state}
 ```

-This plan creates a target pool for the k8s master, a load balancer and firewall rule for ingress into the master.
+This plan creates a target pool for the Kubernetes master, a load balancer and firewall rule for ingress into the master.
 You can find them in the GCP cloud console.

 ### Update `director.yml`

-`director.yml` will be reused when we deploy our k8s cluster.
+`director.yml` will be reused when we deploy our Kubernetes cluster.
 First we need to use terraform to recall the target pool name and load balancer address.

 ```sh
 # terraform has created a GCP instances pool to put our master